Saint-Pompont

 Ô Moulin, Daglan

-Outstanding value.
-In a converted mill at the edge of Daglan, 15 minutes from Sol du Mazel.
-Relaxed, family-friendly, genuinely good food.
+Outstanding value — in a converted mill at the edge of Daglan, 15 minutes from Sol du Mazel.
+Relaxed, genuine, excellent food.

 Bib Gourmand 2025